hollowaykeanho/Upscaler/README.md

 > Not all images can be upscaled (e.g. some AI generated images from Stable
 > Diffussion) due to the binary's internal image decoder bug.
 Tracking issue:
 > https://github.com/xinntao/Real-ESRGAN/issues/595
+>
+> (4)
+>
+> Re-packaging efforts are unlikely because currently it's a bad investment.
+> It's either I spend the time study NCNN implementations and write the whole
+> XinTao's RealESRGAN-Vulcan program as my own codes from scratch or glued the
+> existing programs together.
+At the moment, I do not have the resources to rewrite
+> or study the NCNN (yet).

 > **NOTE TO MacOS USERS**